 Testing enterprise software is highly complex.
 To manage this complexity, QA teams should be built with defined roles that ensure technical skills and strategic oversight.
 Let’s understand the essential roles that shape an effective enterprise QA function.

 QA Engineer: QA Engineers perform test execution, design test cases, build automation scripts, and log defects, among other testing tasks.
 They are also the ones closest to the software, identifying usability gaps or overlooked risks that might otherwise go undetected.
+QA Engineers need proficiency in manual and automation testing, knowledge of SQL and APIs, and familiarity with enterprise test management tools.
+Most QA Engineers have 2-5 years of experience, making them the workhorses of the QA function.

-Centralized Model: In the centralized model, all QA resources and processes are consolidated into one dedicated department that serves multiple projects across the enterprise.
-Enterprises often juggle multiple large-scale applications.
-A centralized QA team prevents repetition of effort and maintains consistent testing quality across systems.
+Centralized Model: All QA resources consolidated into one dedicated department serving multiple projects across the enterprise.
+Best for organizations with complex portfolios, multiple stakeholders, and the need for uniform quality practices.
+Prevents repetition of effort and maintains consistent testing quality across systems.

 The Role of T-Shaped Skills in QA Team Structures